Human Structure and Function

-Human Structure and Function Major Graduates should demonstrate:
+Human Structure and Function Major Graduates will be able to:

-- understanding that there is significant variation in human structure and an appreciation of how different presentations of human anatomy can influence function;
+- describe common variations in human structure and explain how different presentations of human anatomy can influence function;

-- problem-solving skills developed through designing and implementing investigations of human structure and function, including but not limited to a program of cadaveric dissection;
+- design and implement investigations of human structure and function, including but not limited to a program of cadaveric dissection;

-- an awareness of scientific methods and research skills used to investigate human structure and function.
+- apply scientific methods, quantitative and research skills to investigate anatomical and physiological problems.